 For more than a decade, Iran has been investing in its cyberwarfare.
 It started by hiring foreign specialists and went on to learn and acquire the “necessary” capabilities on its own.
 Iran is probably not going to stop using third-party cyber weapons but is also focusing on creating its own arsenal by stealing or replicating ones that are already out there.
 Iran’s ambition will not stop at targeting its regional opponents and its own dissidents, but will also target many other countries along with their civilians that are deemed hostile towards Iran.

 We need to start thinking like our adversary by analyzing the posed risk.
-We also need to figure out where the attack could come from and at which form.
+We also need to figure out where the attack could come from and in which form.
 Based on this intelligence, we can build a robust and strong security framework comprised of security solutions, expert personnel, training, and awareness which must be tested periodically.

 Don’t speculate, Cymulate